webplatform/docs/svg/tutorials/smarter_svg_interact/index.md

 ---
-title: smarter svg interact
+title: SVG interaction
+notes:
+  - 'No content; deletion candidate'
+readiness: 'Not Ready'
+summary: 'This guide contains nothing, and should be deleted.'
 tags:
   - Tutorials
   - SVG
-readiness: 'Not Ready'
-notes:
-  - 'No content; deletion candidate'
-summary: 'This guide contains nothing, and should be deleted.'
 uri: 'svg/tutorials/smarter svg interact'

 ---
-# SVG interaction

-## Summary
+## <span>Summary</span>

 This guide contains nothing, and should be deleted.

 ==Links==